Body & Soul (Joeboy album): Singles

 The album spawned four singles.
-The album's lead single "Sip (Alcohol)" was released on 24 September 2021 after the release of his debut studio album Somewhere Between Beauty & Magic.
-The song is a blend of Afrobeats and amapiano and features production from Tempoe.
-In an interview with the Grammys, Joeboy explained that "Sip (Alcohol)" was meant to capture a chill and introspective vibe, not excessive drinking.
-When the song went viral as a TikTok challenge with fans pouring palm oil and hard liquor, Joeboy said, "I was very, very intentional: 'That's why I sip'—not drink, or gulp, or pour."
-He clarified that the song is "a feel-good song" for finding a peaceful escape from life's challenges, inspired by a calm night in Ghana with a glass of white wine.
-The second single off the album, "Contour," was released on 19 August 2022.
-The song was produced by Tempoe.
-The third single and title track "Body & Soul" was released on 20 January 2023.
+The album's lead single "Sip (Alcohol)" was released on 24 September 2021, marking his first release since his debut album, Somewhere Between Beauty & Magic (2021).
+The song blends Afrobeats and amapiano over production from Tempoe.
+The second single off the album, "Contour", was released on 19 August 2022; the song was produced by Tempoe.
+"Body & Soul", the album's title track, was released as the album's third single on 20 January 2023.
 It was produced by E Kelly.
 The fourth and final single "Duffel Bag" was released on 7 April 2023 alongside its Buhari Yesufu-directed music video and was produced by E Kelly and Timmy.